 We believe families have a direct role in shaping the system that serves them.
 We help families gain the confidence they need to become more effective advocates for their families.
 We advocate for services and supports that are based on family strengths, as well as respect for cultural values and diversity.

-Family Partners and Family Support Specialists are themselves parents, caregivers and guardians of children/adolescents and young adults who have first hand experience navigating service systems.
+The Parent-Peer Partnership Program staff are parents, caregivers and guardians of children/adolescents and young adults who have firsthand experience navigating service systems.

-- Provide free on-going parent support groups located in the Framingham and Waltham areas.
-Each group meets bi-monthly.
+- Provide free parent support groups in the Framingham and Waltham areas.
+These groups are now virtual.

-- Provide support, information and resources to families who cannot attend an outside support group.
-To access please go to www.waysideparents.org.
+- Provide support, information and resources to families who cannot participate in virtual support groups.

 - Provide free education group for parents of transition age youth 14-25.

 - Coach families in developing advocacy and negotiation skills.

 - Link families to resources in their communities such as therapeutic activities, camps, and respite care.

 - Empower families to understand and exercise their rights.